IRL-CT/Summer25_Trashbot/README.md

 <img src="https://github.com/IRL-CT/Summer25_Trashbot/blob/main/images/2b2a_odrive.png" alt="Alt text" width="200"/>

 3. Made two customized soldered breadboard with capacitors to reduce the signal interference between two wheels for Motor0 and Motor1.
 See ODrive forum for the [detailed reasons](https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/12?page=2).
-Cut a portion from the breadboard, approximately half size of the 12-pin connector on the ODrive. **solder 3 22nF capacitors** and 5 connector pins on the breadboard base on this layout.
+Cut a portion from the breadboard, approximately half size of the 12-pin connector on the ODrive. **solder 3 22nF capacitors** and 5 connector headers on the breadboard base on this layout.
 Repeat for another one.

 <img src="images/breadboard_wiring.png" alt="Breadboard wiring" width="200"/>